mobxjs/mobx/docs/intro/overview.md

 });
 ```

-## 2. Create a View that responds to changes in the State
+## 2. Create a view that responds to changes in the State

 We didn't make our `appState` observable just for nothing;
 you can now create views that automatically update whenever relevant data in the `appState` changes.